 “As I challenge my students, I also provide a supportive atmosphere in which they can explore their own attitudes, values, and understanding.
 I insist in all my classes that every point of view will be respected.”
 Eric said he moved around a lot as a child, which “opened his eyes to different kinds of people.”
 He has always been interested in issues of community and how they are formed.

-Eric is currently the chair of the American Indian Studies department at Augsburg.
+Eric is currently the chair of the American Indian, First Nations, and Indigenous Studies department at Augsburg.

 - PhD.
 University of Minnesota